kumkum027/Community-Volunteer-Management/README.md

 ---

-# 🎯 Problem → Solution
+## 🎯 Problem → Solution

-Traditional volunteer coordination often depends on spreadsheets, forms, emails, and messaging platforms.
+Traditional volunteer coordination can depend on spreadsheets, forms, emails, and messaging platforms.

-This can create:
+This can result in:

 * Manual participant management
 * Scattered volunteer information